Discrete index transforms with Bessel and modified Bessel functions: Introduction and preliminary results

 and asymptotic formulas (1.11), (1.12) for the modified Bessel function of the first kind.
 The Mellin-Barnes integrals for kernels in (1.3)-(1.6) are given in [2], Vol. III, Entry 8.4.23.11

 where $x, \gamma > 0,\ \tau \in \mathbb{R}$.
 Hence, we employ Entries 8.4.5.1 and 8.4.23.1 in [2], Vol. III to find from (1.25)

-The interchange of the order of integration can be motivated via Fubini's theorem and Stirling's asymptotic formula for the gamma function [1], Ch.
+The interchange of the order of integration can be justified via Fubini's theorem and Stirling's asymptotic formula for the gamma function [1], Ch.
 5, splitting the integral by $t$ over $(0,1)$ and $(1,\infty)$ and choosing $\gamma \in (0,1)$ and $\gamma > 1$, correspondingly.
-Then with (1.20), Entry 2.5.41.1 in [2], Vol. I and asymptotic formulas (1.8), (1.9), (1.13), (1.14) we derive the value of the integral $(n \in \mathbb{N},\ u \in \mathbb{R})$
+Then with (1.20), Entry 2.16.22.9 in [2], Vol. II and asymptotic formulas (1.8), (1.9), (1.13), (1.14) we derive the value of the integral $(n \in \mathbb{N},\ u \in \mathbb{R})$

 In the same manner we establish the value of the integral

 In the sequel we will provide existence conditions for discrete transformations (1.1)-(1.6) and establish their inversion formulas for suitable sequences and functions.
 To do this, we will employ, in particular, classical Fourier series for Lipschitz functions.